Considering a Pre-Paid Funeral Plan? What you need to know.

 I Don’t Want a Traditional Ceremony – will a Pre-Paid Funeral Plan be Suitable?

 Pre-paid funeral plans vary in price and allow you to pay in advance for exactly the type of ceremony you want.
 Almost all plan providers allow you to choose a low-key cremation or burial plan with additional cover at different price points.
-You can also select from a range of plans that can usually be tailored to cover most choices – from a simple cremation, a woodland or outdoor burial, or a traditional religious service and burial.
+You can also select from a range of plans that can usually be tailored to cover most choices – such as a traditional religious service and burial, cremation and woodland or outdoor burial, or an alternative funeral.
 Please note that the price of your burial plot is not normally covered and needs to be arranged separately in most cases.

 You can often select and pay for your headstone or cremation memorial stone in advance; with details organised down to the style of stone or the colour of the lettering.
 You may also decide to pre-pay for an alternative hearse, – for example, a horse drawn or motorcycle hearse – floral tributes, and even decide the order of service.
 Most plan providers will provide you with a quotation for things that aren’t included in their range of standard plans and these can be added for you to give you complete peace of mind that the expense of your funeral is covered.